theonetruenerd/VenusLibraryDocumentation/docs/source/STAR_Channel_Tools.rst

   :params ML_STAR: The ML_STAR itself, which will be the only option in the dropdown.
   :params io_Sequence_to_Sort: The input sequence to be sorted.
   :params io_Array_of_Variables: The array to be sorted with the sequence.
+Used positions will be removed from the array.
   :params i_Channel_Type: The channel type associated with the pipetting step (1mL, 5mL, labware handler).
 0 = 1mL, 1 = 5mL, 2 = Labware handler.
   :params i_Sort_by_Labware: A boolean determining whether the sequence is to be sorted by labware in ascending order
   :params i_Sort_by_XY: A boolean determining whether the sequence is to be sorted by position (X ascending, Y descending)